bezerkt1/final-item-finder/README.md

 The first page you will see is a log in form where you can also create an user account if you do not have one already.

 > [!TIP]
-> The email should have a valid format (example@example.com), the username should be at least 6 alphanumerical (can include .-\_) characters and the password should be at least 8 characters long.
+> The email should have a valid format (example@example.com), the username should be at least 6 alphanumerical in lower case (can include .-\_) characters and the password should be at least 8 characters long.
 If you struggle to make a user account you can use a test one.
 > Username: string
 > Password: string88